Canada blanked by U.S. in opening game at Para Ice Hockey Women's World Challenge | CBC Sports

 Canada's women's Para hockey team suffered a 3-0 loss to the rival United States on Thursday night in their opening game of the 2023 Women's World Challenge in Green Bay, Wis.

-Canadian goaltender Jesse Gregory kept the game within reach while facing an offensive onslaught throughout, with the defending champion Americans outshooting Canada 25-2.
+Canadian goaltender Jessie Gregory kept the game within reach while facing an offensive onslaught throughout, with the defending champion Americans outshooting Canada 25-2.

 Kelsey Lee Diclaudio opened the scoring in the first period with a short-handed goal, which was followed up 19 seconds later with a marker from fellow forward Lera Doederlein.